Skip to content

 The Examination Process

-To ensure compliance with Illinois law and to confidently and safely navigate roads, obtaining the correct license and passing the necessary examinations are essential steps for every prospective 50cc scooter rider in Illinois.
+Obtaining the correct license and passing the necessary examinations are essential steps for every prospective 50cc scooter rider who plans to operate a vehicle that does not qualify as a moped.

 Understanding Moped Laws in Illinois